The Unknown Probe:

 WHAT DO WE KNOW?

-- They were initially found protected by threat level 4 military transport convoys in certain systems close to Sirius they can be found free-floating around ammonia worlds in Degraded Emission Signal Sources (Threat 2)
+- They were initially found protected by threat level 4 military transport convoys in certain systems close to Sirius they can be found free-floating around ammonia worlds in Degraded Emission Signal Sources (Threat 2) they can also be found in Non-Human signal sources amongst the wrecks of ships, though this may turn the Thargoid in the instance hostile

 - They point to Merope 5c.

-- Otherwise, the sound of the UP contains encoded information about the atmospheric composition of the planet, and it’s temperature, gravity, radius and distance to the system Col 70 Sector FY-N c21-3 in multiples of the respective values for Merope 5c.
+- Otherwise, the sound of the TP contains encoded information about the atmospheric composition of the planet, and it’s temperature, gravity, radius and distance to the system Col 70 Sector FY-N c21-3 in multiples of the respective values for Merope 5c.
 The Col 70 sector is currently permit blocked.

 TIPS FOR OWNERSHIP

-- Generally a single UP is quite easy to care for, but you will have to be careful carrying more than a couple.
+- Generally a single TP is quite easy to care for, but you will have to be careful carrying more than a couple.
 The primary concern is the internal systems damage.
 Here are some tips to handle this:

 - First and foremost keep an eye on your cargo hatch.
 If it fails in normal space you can usually recover any cargo that falls out, provided you notice.
 However if it fails in super-cruise then you are out of luck.